lbc45123/lbc45123.github.io_old/_pages/about.md

 Research
 ======
 My research interest is broad, but judging from publications, my main focus is on photonic crystal and optical information processing.
-I am also inerested in machine learning, with a few course projects uploaded by my friends on arxiv.
+I am also inerested in machine learning, with a few course projects on arxiv.
 My undergraduate research was mainly on ion-trap quantum computing.
 I also worked on a mathy project about pseudomodular groups with Prof Tan Ser Peow.
 I hope to work on brain-machine interface as a test subject someday.

 Publications
 ------
 [Hyperbolic jigsaws and families of pseudomodular groups I](https://msp.org/gt/2018/22-4/p10.xhtml).
 Beicheng Lou, Ser Peow Tan and Anh Duc Vo. <i>Geometry & Topology 22 (2018) 2339–2366</i>

 [Hyperbolic jigsaws and families of pseudomodular groups II](https://arxiv.org/abs/2010.10725).
-Beicheng Lou, Ser Peow Tan and Anh Duc Vo. <i>International Mathematics Research Notices (to appear)</i>
+Beicheng Lou, Ser Peow Tan and Anh Duc Vo. <i>International Mathematics Research Notices</i>

 [TunaGAN: Interpretable GAN for Smart Editing](https://arxiv.org/abs/1908.06163).
 Weiquan Mao, Beicheng Lou, Jiyao Yuan. <i>Course project on arxiv</i>